HHS/simpler-grants-gov/documentation/milestones/individual_milestones/get_opportunities.md

 ### Assumptions & dependencies
 <!-- Required -->

-What capabilities / milestones do we expect to be in place at the beginning of work on this milestone?
+*What capabilities / milestones do we expect to be in place at the beginning of work on this milestone?*

+- [ ] **[API Planning](https://github.com/HHS/grants-equity/issues/):** Determines the language, framework, and deployment service used to build and host the API.
+- [ ] **[DB planning](https://github.com/HHS/grants-equity/issues/):** Determines the DMBS and hosting service used to store and manage the data serviced by the API.
+- [ ] **[Developer tools](https://github.com/HHS/grants-equity/issues/):** Establishes a suite of tools used to ensure the quality and security of the API codebase.
-- [ ] [to be added]
+- [ ] **[beta.grants.gov domain](https://github.com/HHS/grants-equity/issues/):** Secures access to the `beta.grants.gov` domain from which the API endpoints will be routed.
+- [ ] **[Back-end CI/CD](https://github.com/HHS/grants-equity/issues/):** Sets up a CI/CD pipeline that will be used to test and publish code changes to the API.
+- [ ] **[Data architecture](https://github.com/HHS/grants-equity/issues/):** Establishes the updated data model used to support the new GET Opportunities endpoint.
+- [ ] **[Test data and schema](https://github.com/HHS/grants-equity/issues/):** Enables both project maintainers and open source contributors to effectively mock the database when developing or testing locally.
+- [ ] **[Database (DB) replica](https://github.com/HHS/grants-equity/issues/):** Ensures parity between the set of opportunities returned by the new GET Opportunities endpoint and the legacy system.
+It also allows users to access the endpoint when there are outages on the legacy system.
+- [ ] **[Feature flag framework](https://github.com/HHS/grants-equity/issues/):** Enables us to deploy new features or changes without immediately exposing them to the public.
+- [ ] **[API documentation](https://github.com/HHS/grants-equity/issues/):** Establishes a location and strategy for publishing information about the GET Opportunities endpoint (and future API endpoints) that users can reference when learning how to interact with the API.
+- [ ] **[API Security Planning](https://github.com/HHS/grants-equity/issues/):** Sets up minimum security standards to protect the API endpoint, such as API keys, rate limits, and security incident response protocols.

-Are there any notable capabilities / milestones do NOT we expect to be in place at the beginning of work on this milestone?
+*Are there any notable capabilities / milestones do NOT we expect to be in place at the beginning of work on this milestone?*

 - [ ] [to be added]